PliegerNicolas/inception/README.md

 sudo echo "127.0.0.1    ${USER}.42.fr www.${USER}.42.fr" >> /etc/hosts
 ```

 If you want to handle this more cleanly, you can go to `/etc/hosts` and add the line by hand.
-But that file hasn't access to environement variables so ${USER} should be filled in by hand.
+But that file hasn't access to environment variables so ${USER} should be filled in by hand.

 ## Environnement file (.env)